 - National Chicken Council (NCC)

 - Professional Animal Auditor Certification Organization (PAACO)

 - Red Tractor

 Those responsible for all species, from all geographical locations, are expected to follow applicable measurements from these organizations, and are subject to regular auditing.

 One measurable example of Cargill’s commitment is in the form of our own turkey brands – Honeysuckle White and Shady Brook Farms – with products free from growth-promoting antibiotics.

 Another example is Cargill’s 2016 decision to reduce the use of antibiotics medically important to human health in cattle owned by the company.
 Cargill has reduced, by approximately 20%, the use of these shared-class antibiotics, and does not use growth promoting antibiotics in company owned cattle.

 Additionally, the National Cattlemen’s Beef Association (NCBA) stewards a Beef Quality Assurance (BQA) certification program that trains cattle producers in best practices.
 100% of the cattle we slaughter adhere to North American Meat Institute (NAMI) guidelines.
-By the end of 2018, 90 percent of our U.S. fed beef cattle supply is supplied by feed yards that are BQA certified by 2018.
+By the end of 2018, 90 percent of the cattle we slaughter in the USA will originate from BQA certified feedyards.
 We will communicate our progress and as equivalent programs are introduced in other beef sectors, we will adopt them.